Your taxable income is reduced by the amounts you deposit into your FSA accounts, up to IRS limits.

 Health care expenses

-Use your health care FSA or limited-expense FSA money to pay for qualified medical expenses.
+Use your health care FSA or limited-expense FSA money, or dependent care FSA to pay for qualified medical expenses.

 Dependent care expenses